gdiminneapolis/LinksInfoNotes/ReadingList.md

 * [**University of Minnesota Coding Boot Camp**](https://bootcamp.umn.edu/coding/)

-  "Become a Web Development in 12 or 24 Weeks".
+  "Become a Web Developer in 12 or 24 Weeks".
 This program would cover:

   * HTML5
   * CSS3